-Portugal beats Netherlands to win 1st Nations League final
+Ronaldo’s Portugal wins 1st Nations League title

+PORTO, Portugal (AP) — Three years after conquering European soccer for the first time, Portugal and Cristiano Ronaldo are celebrating another international title.
-PORTO, Portugal (AP) — Portugal has won the inaugural UEFA Nations League tournament, beating the Netherlands 1-0 in Sunday’s final.

-Gonçalo Guedes scored the winner early in the second half to give Portugal its first trophy since the 2016 European Championship.
+Portugal won the inaugural UEFA Nations League tournament on Sunday, beating the Netherlands 1-0 to lift its first trophy since the 2016 European Championship.

+“It’s a great achievement, indisputable,” Portugal coach Fernando Santos said.
+“These victories will be part of Portuguese soccer forever.”

+Ronaldo, coming off a hat trick in the semifinals, lifted the winners’ trophy but wasn’t much of a factor in Sunday’s final, with the only goal coming from midfielder Gonçalo Guedes early in the second half at the Estádio do Dragão.

+“Things have been going well for Portugal in recent years,” Ronaldo said.
+“The national team has won some important titles.”

-The hosts’ victory in UEFA’s newest competition denied the Netherlands its first trophy since the 1988 European Championship.
+The hosts’ victory in UEFA’s newest competition, created to give national teams more meaningful matches than just friendlies, denied the Netherlands its first trophy since the 1988 European Championship.
 The revamped Dutch team was seeking some redemption after failing to qualify for the 2018 World Cup and the 2016 European Championship.

+After the match, the Portuguese squad went to a public plaza in Porto where several thousand fans celebrated the win.
+Santos, Ronaldo and other players addressed the fans from a balcony.

-Cristiano Ronaldo, coming off a hat trick in the semifinals, wasn’t much of a factor against Dutch defender Virgil van Dijk in the matchup of likely contenders for the player of the year award, but Guedes couldn’t be stopped when he hit a powerful right-footed shot from outside the area in the 60th minute at the Estádio do Dragão.
+Ronaldo couldn’t do much against Dutch defender Virgil van Dijk in the matchup of likely contenders for the player of the year award, but Guedes couldn’t be stopped when he hit a powerful right-footed shot from outside the area in the 60th minute.

 Guedes started the build-up to the goal with a pass to Bernardo Silva, receiving the ball back at the top of the area and firing a firm low shot past Dutch goalkeeper Jasper Cillessen, who touched the ball but couldn’t parry it away.

+The Dutch had impressed in the group stage of the Nations League by eliminating the last two World Cup champions — France and Germany.
+It made it to the final after beating England 3-1 in the semifinal on Thursday.

+“At the start of this tournament I don’t think anyone would have believed us if we’d said we’d reach the final,” said Van Dijk, who hadn’t faced Ronaldo since the 2018 Champions League final between Liverpool and Real Madrid.
+“We’ve made a lot of progress.
+We have to be very proud of ourselves.
+Now disappointment is in our heads but we have to keep heads up.
+It’s been a good season.”

-Portugal had lost the 2004 European Championship final at home to Greece, but this time it got to celebrate in front of its fans after a scrappy match in Porto.
+Portugal, which eliminated Italy and Poland in the group stage and defeated Switzerland in the semifinals, had lost the 2004 European Championship final at home to Greece, but this time it got to celebrate the title in front of its fans after a scrappy match in Porto.

 The hosts were in control most of the match but struggled to get past the stout Dutch defense led by Van Dijk and Matthijs de Ligt.